 I’m kicking off our Tromso trip costs with accommodation and what you can expect to pay for hotels and hostels there.

-Let’s get this out of the way first, since it’s fairly inevitable you’ll end up staying in a sort of accommodation while exploring Tromso and its surroundings!
+Let’s get this out of the way first since you’ll inevitably end up staying in a sort of accommodation while exploring Tromso and its surroundings!

 If you want to save money while visiting Tromso, Airbnb is a great option.
-I stayed in a room of a family’s house with lots of privacy for about $57 USD a night – an absolute steal in Norway!
+I stayed in a room in a family’s house with lots of privacy for about USD 57 a night – an absolute steal in Norway!
 This is the Airbnb I stayed in.
-If it’s your first time using Airbnb, sign up here and get a discount on your first booking!

 I’m going to start with luxury stays because, you know, you might want to splurge a bit.
-Then properties that offer good value for money, to cheap hotels in Tromso and one hostel option.
+Then you will find affordable hotels and a hostel.
 It doesn’t matter which one you choose, a good night of sleep is guaranteed.

 Best mid-range/luxury hotels in Tromso, Norway:

-This is one of the best places to stay in Tromso for travelers that want to sleep under the Northern lights and experience all the raw beauty of Sommaroy Island.
+This is one of the best places to stay in Tromso for travelers who want to sleep under the Northern lights and experience all the raw beauty of Sommaroy Island.
 Technically it’s not in Tromso, it’s one hour of scenic drive to the city.
 You will be a bit far from Tromso but in the middle of the wild.
-All rooms are in Scandinavian style and some of them have incredible sea view.

 Clarion Collection Hotel Aurora